AI For Crawlspace Flooding Calls

 A crawlspace water call hits voicemail while the homeowner keeps searching for someone who sounds prepared.

-AfterThe call is answered, classified, and moved toward dispatch, inspection, plumber handoff, or a prepared callback.
+AfterThe call is answered, classified, and moved toward pumping, drying, inspection, plumber handoff, or a prepared callback.

-Staff calls back without source, depth, access, photos, odor, insulation, utility, or tenant context.
+Staff calls back without source, depth, access, photos, odor, insulation, utility, insurance, owner, or tenant context.

 AfterThe summary includes the facts needed to make the next response credible.